MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Related Work

-Single modality-based Human Activity Recognition (HAR) has been extensively investigated in the past decades.
-Many researchers are currently utilizing deep neural network-based approaches to learn single-modality feature representations for HAR.

-With the success of CNN \cite{Resnet2016,shufflenet2018} in image tasks, researchers put great efforts into visual modality.
-The accuracy of video-based HAR methods is highly related to video representation learning.
-Early works try to use 2D-based methods \cite{karpathy2014large} to learn video representations.
-Later, 3D convolutional neural networks \cite{DuTrancnnvideo2015, sainingcnnvideo2018} are explored and achieve excellent performance.
-However, 3D-based methods always take several consecutive frames as input, so huge complexity and computational costs make these methods expensive to be used.
-Recently, 2D convolutional networks with temporal aggregation \cite{TSN, lin2019tsm} have significantly improved with much lower computational and memory costs than 3D-based methods.
-Although the video-based HAR methods have good performance in most scenarios, it raises privacy concerns since visual modality contains rich appearance information of captured scene context.

-Additionally, the robustness to lighting, occlusion, and subject angle are also key areas for improvement in HAR.
-Researchers pay attention to other single-modality data, such as audio and IMU wearable sensors.
-However, compared to other single modalities, using audio is not a very popular scheme for HAR in recent years.
-Only a few deep learning methods are proposed for HAR from audio alone \cite{liang2019audio}.
-Moreover, IMU sensor data is a good choice for HAR, due to their robustness against viewpoint, occlusion and background variations.
-Many works of literature \cite{wang2019human} have proposed wearable sensor-based solutions for HAR.
+IMUs provide continuous, non-intrusive, and cost-effective monitoring of human activities or movements.
+Several deep learning or rule-based methods have been proposed for IMU-based HAR or body movement~\cite{14convolutional,wristcnn,ignatov2018real, chi17-float, imwut-dualring, chi22-faceori}. \citet{steven2018feature, DRNN, wang2019human} proposed several LSTM or RNN-based HAR models to extract spatial and temporal features from raw IMU signals. \citet{lu2019robust,wang2015ensorencoding} utilized math tools to transform the IMU time series into color images so that 2D-CNNs can applied. \citet{tong2021zero} proposed a zero-shot learning method for IMU-based HAR.
+In this approach, the pre-trained video embeddings are used to augment the IMU data and provide auxiliary information, which helps the IMU-based HAR model to recognize unseen activities.
 However, the accuracy of IMU sensor-based methods is sensitive to the placement on the human body \cite{mukhopadhyay2014wearable}.
-Furthermore, most of current IMU sensor-based methods perform poorly in complex HAR scenarios.
+Furthermore, most of the current IMU sensor-based methods perform poorly in complex HAR scenarios.

 Although these single-modality methods have shown promising performances in many cases, these approaches have a significant weakness: they rely on high-quality sensor data.
-If the single-modality data is noisy and missing, the uni-modal learning methods cannot extract robust features and have poor performance in human activity recognition.
+If the single-modality data is noisy and missing, the unimodal learning methods cannot extract robust features and perform poorly in human activity recognition.

-\subsection{multimodal Human Activity Recognition}
+\subsection{Multimodal Human Activity Recognition}